-“Women have a lot of treatment options, and can survive for more than five years after diagnosis, if we catch the disease early,” says Melanie Royce, MD, PhD.
-Royce leads the Breast Cancer team at the UNM Cancer Center.
+“Fortunately in breast cancer, most patients are cured of their disease,” says Ursa Brown-Glaberman, MD.
+“The key is to find the disease early when it is still curable.”
+Brown-Glaberman is a breast cancer specialist at the UNM Comprehensive Cancer Center.
 She and the rest of the multidisciplinary breast team not only treat women with breast cancer but also conduct breast cancer research and pioneer new treatment methods.

 If you or a loved one is facing breast cancer, you want the best treatments and the best care available.
 The UNM Comprehensive Cancer Center team offers: